Buckeye vs Chestnut | What’s the Difference?

 Buckeye Bark

-The bark of a young tree is light to dark-gray-brown, later it becomes rough.
-But the color always remains lighter.
+The bark of young trees is light to dark gray-brown and becomes rough as the tree ages, though the color remains relatively light.

 Chestnut Bark

-Young chestnut trees have smooth, reddish-brown, or grey bark, but furrowed with age.
+Young chestnut trees have smooth, reddish-brown or gray bark, which becomes furrowed as the tree ages.

 Buckeye vs Chestnut leaves